-The Honey Ant® Readers are a unique and innovative series of learn-to-read books with complementary resources, developed for Australian Indigenous learners to make literacy learning relevant, meaningful, engaging and fun.
-Margaret Kemarre James, Education Lecturer/Linguist, works in close collaboration with Central Australian Aboriginal Elders and community in ongoing production of exciting, significant new materials to help their children to learn ‘2-ways’.
+The Honey Ant Readers are a unique and innovative series of learn-to-read books with complementary resources, developed for Australian Indigenous learners, with traditional Elders, to make literacy learning relevant, meaningful, engaging and fun.

 The HARs, underpinned by empirical and theoretical research, include books in Aboriginal languages, light Aboriginal English and Standard Australian English.
 They actively support the maintenance of Indigenous languages and culture, and the first 3 HARs are available in 7 traditional Aboriginal languages with audio CD.

-The first edition of the Honey Ant Readers includes features of light Aboriginal English (AE), with the text gradually and systemically moving into colloquial Standard English (SAE) across the 20 books.
+The first edition of the Honey Ant Readers includes features of light Aboriginal English (AE), in the first 10 books, with the text gradually and systemically moving into colloquial Standard English (SAE) across the 10 books.
 This is done by following the natural order in which speakers of other languages have been shown to acquire the grammatical structures of Standard English.

-Materials for very young, emergent readers include A5 pictures with matching words, large coloured word sets, card sets, board games, activity books, drawing books and songs and rhymes.
+Materials for very young, emergent readers include A5 pictures with matching words, card sets, board games, activity books, drawing books and songs and rhymes.
 All of which encourage interactive learning and prepare the young beginners for reading.
 The 123 colourful conversation cards are used to encourage oral and written language, as well as for counselling, role play and many other games and activities.
 A significant and popular adjunct to the reading materials are activities which have a focus on phonics and grammar, such as original songs and rhymes.
 These assist learners of English as an additional language in acquiring Standard Australian English.
-The ‘Song and Rhyme’ book, plus audio CD, will be available in our shop in 2015.

-The HAR program teaches reading by incorporating aspects of Aboriginal English in the text and builds oral Standard Australian English through songs and rhymes.
+The HARs teach reading by incorporating aspects of Aboriginal English into the text and building oral Standard Australian English through songs and rhymes.

 We know that it is very difficult for people to learn to read and write in a language they do not speak.